Foreign Keys

 ('The colour out of space', LAST_INSERT_ID());

-Now, let's delete the second author.
-When we created the foreign key, we specified ON DELETE CASCADE.
-This should propagate the deletion, and make the deleted author's books disappear:
+Now, let's delete the second author from the `author` table.
+When we created the foreign key, we specified `ON DELETE CASCADE`.
+This propagates the deletion to the `book` table, making the deleted author's books disappear, too:

 DELETE FROM author WHERE name = 'H.P.
 Lovecraft';